GDGVIT/code-snippet-cli/README.md

 ## Features
-- [ ]  < Add & Store Snippets – Save code snippets with metadata like name, language, tags, and file path. >
+- [ ] Add & Store Snippets – Save code snippets with metadata like name, language, tags, and file path.
-- [ ]  < Search & Fuzzy Matching – Find snippets using exact or partial keyword, language, or tag matches. >
+- [ ] Search & Fuzzy Matching – Find snippets using exact or partial keyword, language, or tag matches.
-- [ ]  < Clipboard Integration – View snippets and instantly copy them to your clipboard for quick reuse.>
+- [ ] Clipboard Integration – View snippets and instantly copy them to your clipboard for quick reuse.
-- [ ]  < Persistent Storage with Prisma + PostgreSQL – Store and retrieve snippets from a reliable database backend.>
+- [ ] Persistent Storage with Prisma + PostgreSQL – Store and retrieve snippets from a reliable database backend.

 <br>

-Sure!
-Here’s a clean and professional version of your `README.md` section:

----

 ## 🧩 Dependencies